Early Childhood Education, Associate of Applied Science

 ECE 244 Indiv Learning-Preschoolers 3

-MTH 104 Math Literacy (MTH060 or higher accepted) 4
+MTH 104 Math Literacy (or higher) 4

 Credits16